dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 # Acknowledgements

-The authors would like to thank early feedback provided by George Fletcher, Dean Saxe, and Rifaat Shekh-Yusef.
+The authors would like to thank early feedback provided by Tim Cappalli, Pam Dingle, George Fletcher, Michael Jones, Aaron Parecki, Dean Saxe, and Rifaat Shekh-Yusef.

 *To be updated.*